Pentax K-3 II vs KP

 Studio photographers will appreciate that the Pentax K-3 II (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 II and the KP are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the KP does not have a direct predecessor.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax website.

 So how do things add up?
 Is there a clear favorite between the Pentax K-3 II and the Pentax KP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.